Max1Truc/grapheneos-reverse/README.md

 This project aims to open source the security patches applied to the GrapheneOS "security preview" version.

-The code is ugly but for now as long as it produces the right binary files, it's ok.
+Please pardon the ugly code but for now as long as it produces the right binary files it's ok.

+For now the goal is to reproduce the 2026030701 "security preview" patches.
+Future work involves keeping up with the future releases and a lot of refactoring (as always).

 This project is divided in two parts:
 - Build: helper container to build the open source version, apply patches, and produce a release file (e.g. `tegu-install-2026030701.zip`)